 Recently, Steve was appointed as expert investigator on behalf of a UK regulator to identify the effect of the actions of management following the collapse of a high-profile company, which resulted in the recovery of over £300 million.

-He has also been appointed in several investigations connected with allegations of bribery involving Operation Car Wash in Brazil, and uncovered a €620 million cross-border money laundering scheme involving the manipulation of several international banks by a cartel of rogue businessmen.
+He has also been appointed in several investigations connected with allegations of bribery involving Operation Car Wash in Brazil, uncovered a €620 million cross-border money laundering scheme involving the manipulation of several international banks by a cartel of rogue businessmen and led an investigation into concerns of misconduct at an international sports federation.

-Steve is a member of the Institute of Chartered Accountants in England and Wales, is a certified fraud examiner, and holds a first-class honours degree in statistics from the University of Bath.
+Steve is a fellow of the Institute of Chartered Accountants in England and Wales, is a certified fraud examiner, and holds a first-class honours degree in statistics from the University of Bath.